Africa, Namibia (and now many more!)

 This member of the Oxalidaceae

-in Southern Africa, growing in a well drained soil with some water
+(first) found in Namibia and South Africa, growing in a well drained soil with some water

 and lots of sun.
 The long root will grow to two centimetres in

-diameter, the whole plant reach for 10 centimetres - or way more, if
+diameter, the whole plant reach for ten centimetres - or way more, if

 it don't get light enough.
 The flowers are